sudotman/cbfc-cutlists-2018-2022/README.md

 **source**: [central board of film certification cut lists 2018–2022](https://archive.org/details/cbfc-cutlists-2018-2022)

 this repository contains cut lists issued by the central board of film certification from 2018 to the end of 2022, representing the pre-screening film censorship regime in india during that period. the original data is available under public domain mark 1.0.

+## todo
+- data is broken (due to the OCR dump not being accurate and being cut off sometimes) - this leads to page overflows, broken sentences etc - running it through a large ML model/LLM to sanitize this and "autocomplete" some of these could be very useful to the viatility of this project.
+- incorporate a UI which is more appealing without sacrificing speed.
+- host this on the web for easy access.

 ## license